 Various entrepreneurs are experiencing the consequences of the measures relating to the coronavirus.
 Go to Support for entrepreneurs during the coronavirus for the TOZO scheme, the municipality of Groningen’s support measures, contact details for the Chamber of Commerce office, various national arrangements and other relevant information.

-Secondary schools and secondary vocational education are reopening
+Secondary and vocational education

 Day care open